The Daggy Gallery

 During the visit we got to check out the Disney Archives which had on display the world's first Mickey Mouse watch!

 During the visit I got to hold an actual Academy Award (for a film I can't remember).
 As a budding film maker myself, this is probably the closest I'll ever get to one of these - by the way they're actually quite heavy so no wonder the winners hold on to them so tightly.

 becoming an IT dude in 1995, I used to be a security

 officer for Toyota.
 One of my many postings was at the

-Styling Building where I stayed for a couple of years and
+Styling and Design Building where I stayed for a couple

-as a result I became quite well known to the staff.
+of years.
+As a result I became quite well known to the

-At one point I was issued with an Akubra hat as part of my uniform (see a pic of it further down) and some of the staff put together a home made star shaped badge with the slogan "Sheriff of Toyota County" to compliment the look.
+At one point I was issued an Akubra hat as part of my uniform (see a pic of it further down) so some of the staff put together a home made star shaped badge with the slogan "Sheriff of Toyota County" to compliment the look.
 It was very cute.